DFHack/dfhack/docs/Core.rst

 #. :file:`data/save/{world}/raw`, where ``world`` is the current save, and
 #. :file:`data/save/{world}/raw/objects`

-In each of those directories, all matching init files will be executed in alphebetical order.
+For each of those directories, all matching init files will be executed in alphebetical order.

+Before running matched init scripts in any of those locations, the :file:`dfhack-config/init/default.*` file that matches the event will be run to load DFHack defaults.
+Only the :file:`dfhack-config/init` direcotry is checked for this file, not any :file:`raw` directories.
+If you want DFHack to load without running any of its default configuration commands, edit the :file:`dfhack-config/init/default.*` files and comment out the commands you see there.

 When reading commands from the init files or with the `script` command, if the final character on a line is a backslash then the next uncommented line is